meeber/titor/README.md

     1. **Current**: Minimally transpiled to the latest version of Node
     2. **Legacy**: Fully transpiled to ES5
     3. **Legacy-shim**: Fully transpiled to ES5 + fully shimmed
-- Serves your consumers the best build based on their Node version
 - Runs your tests (with lint & coverage) on your source and builds
 - Creates a browser bundle for each build
 - Creates a browser bundle for each build's tests

 All builds and bundles come with full source map support.

+Consumers who import your library automatically receive the best build based on their Node version.

 # Background